yulizhou/leetcode-exercise/README.md

 ## 605. Can Place Flowers
 Just iterate over the array and find spot that has both empty adjacent elements.

+## 606. Construct String from Binary Tree
+We need to understand every case.
+If both left and right exist, we return the current val and left and right values in parenthesis.
+If only left exists, we only return the current val and the left value in parenthesis.
+If only right exists, we need to return the current value, an empty parenthesis and the right value in parenthesis.
+If neither left nor right exists, we only return the current value.

 ## 628. Maximum Product of Three Numbers
 The complication here is the negative numbers.
 So the answer is either the largest three or the smallest two times the largest number.